-Meet Bianca Betancourt: founder and editor of CIRCUS Magazine, a digital and print publication that advocates for the inclusivity of underrepresented creators.
+Meet Bianca Betancourt: founder and editor of CIRCUS Magazine, a digital and print publication that advocates for the inclusivity of underrepresented creators and preaches that .
 Unlike the big wig companies, Bianca and her editorials take the initiative to seek out the most talented people for specific jobs and features, rather than the most popular.
 It’s refreshing to see an “old school” medium like print design being challenged and reshaped.

 She inspires us—not only with the story of how the magazine came to be the empowering collective it is today, but we identify with Bianca’s personal journey to discover her artistic voice and desire to spread the message.

 With the recent transition to a printed publication, readers of CIRCUS Magazine are excited to see that the messaging of the publication translates perfectly to the new format.
 Like the pieces you’ll find on the CIRCUS website, they follow Bianca’s compass of expression.
 For the last 5 years Bianca has been cultivating the tone of the magazine by communicating messages of individuality, empowerment and confidence through her work by promoting the makers and doers of the world that often go unnoticed.

 While it really wasn’t the main objective to make the first paper issues of CIRCUS solely female focused, Bianca proudly shares that their first two print issues have featured almost exclusively women artists.
 However it seems to be more of a happy aligning.
 “It [CIRCUS] was about promoting simply the most talented individual artists out there right now, which happened to all be—women.”